|Place of Birth||Bethnal Green, Tower Hamlets, London|

 Frederick Henams was baptized on 21 December 1862 in Bethnal Green, Tower Hamlets in London, England.
 He was the son of Frederick Henams (1831-1936), woodcutter and firewood dealer, and Emma Ann Impey (1839-1920), both born in Bethnal Green.
 Frederick Sr and Emma married on 12 August 1855 in Bethnal Green.
 Known children born to the family were Elizabeth (1860-1943), Fred, Emma (1866-1950), Eliza (1869-1931), John William (1872-1872), James (1873-1933), and Alice (1876-?).

 According to the 1901 Canada census Fred immigrated to Canada in 1881.
-By the time of the 1891 Canada census he was living in Rat Portage (later renamed Kenora) in northwestern Ontario.
-He had assumed the name Fred Hemmings and was working as a retail grocer and fruitier in Rat Portage.
+By the time of the 1891 Canada census he was living in Rat Portage (later renamed Kenora) in northwestern Ontario and working as a retail grocer and fruitier.
+According to family history, he had assumed the name Fred Hemmings as people could just not get Henams right.
 Living with him was restaurant keeper Agnes Prince.
 By the time of the 1901 census he had a tobacco store in Rat Portage and took in two lodgers.
 Three of Fred’s sisters were to immigrate to Canada.
 Elizabeth arrived during the 1890’s, marrying Harry Webster in 1898.
 They operated a large market garden on the outskirts of town for a number of years, Harry instrumental in the formation of the Kenora Agricultural Society.
 Eliza, along with her husband Frederick Simpson and their son, arrived in 1904 while Alice, husband Samuel Cuthbert and son Fred arrived in 1907.
 Alice later married Joseph Hinton.

 Fred signed his attestation papers in Winnipeg on 17 January 1916.
 He gave his date and place of birth as 19 November 1872 in Essex, England.
 His address at the time was given as the Coffee House on Logan Avenue in Winnipeg and his next of kin as his sister Alice Cuthbert, Webster’s Farm, Kenora.
 His occupation was given as clerk (grocer).
 As a Private with the 108th Battalion that had recruited in Manitoba, Fred arrived in England aboard the Olympic on 25 September 1916.